just-noticeable/damroo/basics-of-a-ponzi-scheme.md

 Each month, hundreds of medical reimbursement claims are systematically "adjusted" by the university's officers, in the name of "cost-cutting measures for university budgeting via the 'discretion' of the university's executive council."

-In a year, hundreds of thousands of dollars worth of money (in Indian Rupees) is thus stolen, by this simple yet elegant mechanism for orchestrating a ***Ponzi Scheme.***
+In a year, hundreds of thousands of dollars worth of money (in Indian Rupees) is thus stolen, by this simple yet elegant mechanism for orchestrating a ***Ponzi Scheme*** across dozens of India's central universities and higher learning institutes.

 ---

-So, why would the claimants of medical reimbursements, want to play along in such an illicit money circulation scheme, if they are the ones who continuously keep suffering financial and equity based losses?
-Those poor claimants, as ordinary university members, are compelled to participate in such a scheme by the university's officials through the force of the institute's policies, and also through false-advertisements about receiving a "better deal" from the university's Cash Advance Program compared to coverage from private insurance companies.
-Worst of all, the retirees of Central Government entities in India, absolutely do not have any other choice but to keep incurring losses through such irregular Cash Advance Programs of their ex-employers, because of their old age.
+So, why would the claimants of medical reimbursements in those institutes, want to play along in such an illicit money circulation scheme, if they are the ones who continuously keep suffering financial and equity based losses?
+Those poor claimants, as ordinary university members, are compelled to participate in such a scheme by the university's officials through the force of the institute's policies, and also through false-advertisements about receiving a "better deal" from the university's Cash Advance Program compared to utilizing coverage from any private insurance companies.
+Worst of all, the retirees of Central Government entities in India, absolutely do not have any other choice but to keep incurring losses through such irregular Cash Advance Programs, thrust upon them by their ex-employers, because of their old age.

 Senior citizens as retired and non-unionized individuals form Central Government entities, simply cannot gain access to any private insurance company's healthcare coverage plan, because their age typically happens to be above 70 years, and there is no private insurer who will economically offer a health insurance plan to such dying and decrepit "veterans."
 The claimants are captive victims of an organized crime who still can't seem to be able to wise up and unite, in a just fight for their fundamental rights to protection from getting exploited and cheated by their Central Government employers.
 Any of them who do realize the crux of this situation, only remain despondent from also recognizing their helplessness in their frail and elderly age, in the face of such a dastardly scam.